 It would be a remarkable turnaround for McIlroy, who a year ago was so frustrated with his game and high expectations that he walked off the course after 26 holes, a mistake he vowed to never repeat.

-“There’s still 18 holes to go,” said McIlroy, the 2012 winner at PGA National.
+“There’s still 18 holes to go,” he said.
 “But I’m feeling comfortable with where I am.”